Share this Article

 Gross Rent Calculator

 Some New York City landlords offer a free month (or more) at the beginning or end of a lease.
 The advertised rent is the net effective rent.
 The net effective rent is less than the amount you will actually have to pay --- known as your gross rent --- during your non-free months.

 Brick Underground's Gross Rent Calculator enables you to easily calculate your gross rent, make quick apples-to-apples comparisons between apartments and avoid expensive surprises.
 All you'll need to figure out your gross rent is 1) the net effective rent, 2) the length of your lease, and 3) how many free months your landlord is offering.
 [Hint: Bookmark this page for easy reference!]

 To learn more about net effective versus gross rents, read What does 'net effective rent' mean?.

 If the landlord is offering partial months free, enter it with a decimal point.
 For example, 6 weeks free rent should be entered as 1.5 months.

-"If the term is less than 90 days, the landlord (or over-tenant) may be considered a 'hotel operator,' and would be required to pay 5.85 percent hotel tax plus a daily hotel unit fee of $1.50 to New York City.
-'Room re-marketers' (such as internet travel sites like Airbnb, Home Away, VRBO) are required to pay hotel tax and the daily hotel unit fee."—Elizabeth Kee
+If the term is less than 90 days, the person renting out the unit may be considered a “hotel operator” (as is the case with Airbnb and VRBO) and would be required to pay a hotel tax plus a daily hotel unit fee to the city, Kee says.